-When the Rentenmark, a new, limited currency, was introduced by the government in November 1923, one US dollar was worth 4.2 trillion marks.
-Because Germany had no gold, the Rentenmark was backed by a mortgage on industrial and agricultural land, not worthless paper marks.
+When the Rentenmark, a new, limited currency, was introduced by the government in November 1923, Because Germany had no gold, the Rentenmark was backed by a mortgage on industrial and agricultural land, not worthless paper marks.
 Once a deal was struck with the Americans, the Dawes Plan of 1924, the government stopped paying German workers in the Ruhr to strike and the Reichsbank was forbidden from printing further paper currency to finance government debt.
 The Americans crucial financial support stabilised the new currency and allowed the re-introduction of the Reichsmark.
 By August 1924, the Reichsmark had returned and the German economy never looked back.